-However, in a non HEPA vacuum cleaner much of the dust is exhausted back into your living environment.
-Using a HEPA vacuum allows the HEPA filter to remove over 99% of the dust and air borne particles and therefore exhaust much cleaner air.
+However, in a non-HEPA vacuum cleaner, much of the dust is exhausted back into your living environment.
+Using a HEPA vacuum allows the filter to remove over 99% of the dust and air-borne particles and therefore exhaust much cleaner air.

-This is an obvious advantage for anyone who suffers from asthma or air borne allergies.
+This is an obvious advantage for anyone who suffers from asthma or airborne allergies.
 If you have allergies or live with someone who has allergies, then you either have or are looking for the best HEPA vacuum cleaner to minimize pollutants in your living area.
-Because as you vacuum the motor sucks up dirt and dust which is deposited into a bag or dust collector so your house environment remain fresh.
+Because as you vacuum the motor sucks up dirt and dust which is deposited into a bag or dust collector so your house environment remains fresh.

 HEPA vacuum cleaners are now widely available in the market.
 The HEPA filters are normally removable so that they may be cleaned or even washed and they should last the lifetime of the vacuum cleaner.

-Traditionally, the HEPA vacuum cleaners are available both as canister (cylinder) vacuums and as upright vacuum cleaners.
-But nowadays, lightweight vacuums like some of the stick vacs also using HEPA filter.
+Traditionally, HEPA vacuum cleaners are available both as canister (cylinder) vacuums and as upright vacuum cleaners.
+But nowadays, lightweight vacuums like some of the stick vacs also using HEPA filters.
 Which variety you buy will be a matter of personal preference.